exec-io/still-alive-script-notifier/README.md

 ScriptNotifier is the way that StillAlive as a system sends out alerts to users

-ScriptSink dumps notification messages to the ScriptNotifier queue as the following JSON hash:
+ScriptSink dumps notification messages to the ScriptNotifier queue as the following JSON hash for a failure:

     {
       'script_id': 1,